 Another peer review colleague showed how he was using the 5A’s leadership model in every meeting and how he used an opportunity canvas to enable teams to find solutions to their challenges themselves.

 Each of the peer review presentations was followed by lively discussion – so much so that each evening meeting ran well past the expected time.
 We wanted to keep talking about it!

 If the three day training is where the CAL II learnings really land, the four month practice and peer review is where it sticks.

 After three months of deliberate practice of the CAL learnings the whole CAL II cohort presented learnings at a half day session.
 It was fascinating to see the broad spectrum of contexts and applications of the CAL learnings across this wider group as well as to get constructive feedback from Michael and Audree on this in-person.

 What Michael and Audree off doesn’t end after the four months either, CAL Alumni are invited to join their regular calls to share challenges and learnings with a worldwide community.

 Deep reflection and deliberate practice

 CAL I is a crucial light-bulb lighter.
 Having the CAL I spark doesn’t mean that you are able to rise out of your habits or even understand the specific implications of the concepts for your context.
 That requires deep reflection and deliberate practice.
 CAL II involves both.

 I’m proud that my company – Scrum WithStyle – able to bring this crucially important leadership programme to Australia.
-If you have yet to take the CAL I pre-requisite to CAL II, or are ready to take the next step to CAL II, see our Certified Agile Leadership landing page.
+If you have yet to take the CAL I pre-requisite to CAL II, or are ready to take the next step to CAL II, see our Certified Agile Leadership programme.